 Each year, the English Department spotlights students of particular accomplishment or distinction by awarding several prizes.
 Those prizes are:

-1. The Mollie Mack Prize, given to recognize the most outstanding graduating woman student in English.
+1. The Mollie Mack Prize, given to recognize the most outstanding graduating student in English whose work is focused on the study of women, gender, or sexuality.

 2. The John Dryden award, given to a graduating senior who has demonstrated particular insight in the study of literature and a genuine love of reading.